 King Charles III and Queen Camilla Visit NYC's 9/11 Memorial with an Unexpected Escort — Photos

 The British royals made a solemn visit to New York City's 9/11 Memorial, meeting with families and first responders in an emotional stop.
-Their unexpected escort drew attention, especially after photos from the visit began circulating.
+One detail from the visit quickly drew public attention after photos began circulating.

 At the National September 11 Memorial & Museum on April 29, 2026, the couple paid tribute to victims and met with families and first responders, listening as attendees shared their experiences of that day.